MontessoriMom.com Education

 Primary Activity

-You can make a control or an answer card by cutting out each card and gluing them onto tag or cardboard in proper order (smallest to largest).
+You can make a control or an answer card by cutting out each card and gluing them onto tag board or cardboard in proper order (smallest to largest).
 For very young children, you can cut off the numbers to avoid confusion.

 Let your children match the individual cards onto or under the control card.